Find a Law Firm

 Find an Approved Solicitor on the Darlington Building Society Conveyancing Panel

-How do I find a local solicitor on the Darlington Building Society conveyancing panel?
-I have a car and am prepared to travel up to 20 kilometers to meet the conveyancer.
+Are there any apps to help search for a local solicitor on the Darlington Building Society conveyancing panel?
+I have a car and am prepared to travel up to 25 miles to meet the conveyancer.

 You can use the find a conveyancing panel search on this page.
 Please choose the lender and your location and you will see a number of lawyer located nearest you.
 Alternatively you can type in the name of your proposed law firm and see if they are listed as being on the Darlington Building Society solicitor panel.